 Each breast cancer patient receives from her Specialist Breast Care Nurse a Bosom Buddies carry bag.
 The bag has been packed with information to help the patient through the ongoing journey.
 As well, inside the bag is a cotton shoulder bag to hold post-surgery drainage tubes and a ‘fluffy duck’ – soft cotton prosthesis to wear right after surgery, and a comfort pillow.
 These aids are produced by Bosom Buddies and other volunteer groups, and the comfort pillow by the local Zonta group.

-Bosom Buddies also runs workshops where women can receive information about the support services and activities that are available to them across the ACT and region.
+Bosom Buddies also runs information sessions where women can receive information about the support services and activities that are available to them across the ACT and region.

-These workshops vary from providing information on wigs, scarves, lingerie, exercise, and nutrition to fertility, genetics and reconstruction.
+These sessions vary from providing information on exercise, dental care, first aid and nutrition to fertility, genetics and reconstruction.

-The workshops also provide an opportunity meet others with similar experiences and form friendships.
-Bosom Buddies conducts these workshops periodically throughout the year.
+The sessions also provide an opportunity meet others with similar experiences and form friendships.
+Bosom Buddies conducts these sessions periodically throughout the year.

 Networking and Social Activities